juju/docs/1067-application-metrics.md

-As an operator, you may find yourself wanting to know more about the resources that an application in your model consumes and provides, such as:
+As a Juju administrator, you may find yourself wanting to know more about the resources that an application in your model consumes and provides, such as:

 -   Storage GiB used
 -   Number of user accounts